how to MS Teams

 • Uncontrolled Content Growth.
 The ungoverned growth of MS Teams makes content growth inevitable.
 The lack of proper governance can lead to inactivity, abandonment, and/or duplication of teams in MS Teams.

 All of these complications put together become burdensome for both end users and administrators.
 They adversely impact the productivity of the platform and the organization as a whole.
-The only solution is to give MS Teams cleanup fair consideration.
+The only solution is to give MS Teams cleanup and Microsoft Teams archiving fair consideration.

 How does Microsoft Teams Lifecycle Management help?